AdCare Rhode Island (RI)

-AdCare has a strong open door visitation policy and encourages families and friends to be present and involved in their loved one’s recovery.
-AdCare Rhode Island also has a plethora of seminars, classes, and even group counseling sessions that families can participate in.
-Children can be accommodated.
+AdCare has a strong open-door visitation policy and encourages families and friends to be present and involved in their loved one’s recovery, as this benefits both patients and family members.
+However, visitations must first be approved by a patient’s treatment team to confirm that visitation is conducive to a patient’s recovery.
+AdCare Rhode Island also offers a plethora of seminars, classes, and even group counseling sessions that families can participate in and learn from.

 Co-occurring Mental Health Disorders